Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases: Extended Related Work

 \textbf{Generation control of diffusion models.} Following prior works \cite{ddpo, draft} on diffusion model alignment, we incorporate Classifier-Free Guidance (CFG) \cite{cfg} to perform conditional generation of diffusion models.
 Prior works \cite{ddpo, draft} provided compelling evidence that the alignment methods with CFG-based generation control outperform other approaches including prompt engineering and classifier guidance \cite{Dhariwal2021,Bansal2023}.
 Accordingly, to maintain clarity and emphasize our improvements in diffusion model alignment, we refrain from conducting comparative analyses on various generation control techniques.

 \textbf{Reinforcement learning for diffusion models.} \citet{sftpg} first utilize reinforcement learning to train diffusion models.
 Subsequent studies by \citet{dpok} and \citet{ddpo} delve into the utilization of policy gradient-based algorithms to align text-to-image diffusion models with arbitrary reward functions.
-Instead of finetuning model parameters, \citet{hao2023} apply reinforcement learning to optimize prompts for text-to-image generation.
-Beyond the context of text-to-image generation, \citet{wang2023} undertake the training of diffusion model policies for reinforcement learning, involving backpropagation of a Q-value function through sampling.
+Instead of finetuning model parameters, \citet{hao2023} apply reinforcement learning to optimize prompts for text-to-image diffusion models. \citet{wang2023} leverage diffusion models to create policies for offline reinforcement learning beyond the context of text-to-image generation.